szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 Let's review the concepts we have learned in this lesson.

-1. What will be the result of the `alert` in the program below?
+1. What will be the result of the `alert` in the code below?

 ```JavaScript
 var myArray = [1, 2, 'dog', true, [1, 2, 3]];